Build a simple app with text composables

 Composable function names

-The compose function that returns nothing and bears the @Composable annotation MUST be named using pascal case.
+The compose function that returns nothing and bears the @Composable annotation MUST be named using Pascal case.
 Pascal case refers to a naming convention in which the first letter of each word in a compound word is capitalized.
-The difference between pascal case and camel case is that all words in pascal case are capitalized.
-In camel case, the first word is not capitalized.
+The difference between Pascal case and camel case is that all words in Pascal case are capitalized.
+In camel case, the first word can be in either case.

 The Compose function: